MicrosoftDocs/power-platform/power-platform/developer/catalog/retrieve-data.md

 ### mspcat_GetPowerCatalogInformation

-`mspcat_GetPowerCatalogInformation` returns the following information defined by the `mspcat_GetPowerCatalogInformationResponse` complex type:
+The `mspcat_GetPowerCatalogInformation` message a single `permissionsonly` boolean parameter and returns the following information defined by the `mspcat_GetPowerCatalogInformationResponse` complex type:

 |Name|Type|Description|